 The Glenorchy Lagoon Walkway is a flat easy walk that starts in the town centre, whizzes along the shore of Lake Wakatipu then finishes at the Tasman Sea Coast.

-It’s one of New Zealand’s top ten walks that is built on an old rail bed and affords views of the mountains, rivers and forests.
+It’s one of New Zealand’s top ten walks that is built on an old rail bed and affords views of the mountains, rivers, forests, and beautiful Lake Wakatipu.

 This is a tranquil and scenic walk that is perfect for everyone of all ages and fitness levels.

-The views of Mount Earnslaw/Pikirakatahi with its hanging glacier and Mount Alfred/Ari in the surrounding ranges will take your breathe away.
+The views of Mount Earnslaw/Pikirakatahi with its hanging glacier and Mount Alfred/Ari in the surrounding ranges will take your breath away.

 This is especially true if you are there in the colder months when their snowclad peaks are reflected in lagoons all around you.
 It is so magical!